-1st November 2023 The CICS access library "ESLCICS" has been re-introduced, as this facility is still available via IBM's CICS Transaction Gateway, which provides support for application designed to use the CICS Universal Client.
+1st November 2023 The CICS access library "ESLCICS" has been re-introduced, as this facility is still available via IBM's CICS Transaction Gateway.
+It provides support for applications designed to use the CICS Universal Client.

 5th September 2022 This release reinstates the custom EHLLAPI function, which can be used to reliably obtain the Emulator Window Handle.